 Common Stock.
-We have an equity distribution agreement to issue and sell, from time to time, up to \$200,000,000 in aggregate offering price of our company common shares.
-Sales of common shares will be made by means of ordinary brokers' transactions, which may include block trades or transactions that are deemed to be "at the market" offerings.
+During 2016, we entered into separate equity distribution agreements (collectively, "Original Equity Distribution Agreements") to offer and sell, from time to time, up to \$200,000,000 in aggregate offering price of our company common shares.

+During the year ended December 31, 2017, we sold 312,881 shares of common stock for \$14,600,000 in net proceeds under the Original Equity Distribution Agreements.
+In conjunction with the sale of common stock, we paid \$260,000 as compensation to our sales agents and we reclassified \$49,000 of accumulated costs associated with this agreement to additional paid in capital.

-During the year ended December 31, 2018, we sold 22,244 shares of common stock for \$1,005,000 in net proceeds under our equity distribution agreement.
+During the year ended December 31, 2018, we sold 22,244 shares of common stock for \$1,005,000 in net proceeds under the Original Equity Distribution Agreements.
 In conjunction with the sale of common stock, we paid \$18,000 as compensation to our sales agents and we reclassified \$76,000 of accumulated costs associated with this agreement to additional paid in capital.
-Accordingly, at December 31, 2018, we had \$184,139,000 available under our equity distribution agreement.
+Accordingly, at December 31, 2018, we had \$184,139,000 available under the Original Equity Distribution Agreements.

-During the year ended December 31, 2017, we sold 312,881 shares of common stock for \$14,600,000 in net proceeds under our equity distribution agreement.
-In conjunction with the sale of common stock, we paid \$260,000 as compensation to our sales agents and we reclassified \$49,000 of accumulated costs associated with this agreement to additional paid in capital.